patataofcourse/Bertram/README.md

 Symbols for all Saltwater stable versions will be included in the repository.
 For debug builds, please store them under `sym/sw._[COMMIT_HASH].csv`

 ## Rust version
 Bertram requires nightly Rust due to let-chains and try_collect not being stable yet.
-Once let-chains and try_collect are in mainline Rust, I'll look into supporting it again.
+Once those are in stable Rust, I'll look into supporting it again.

 As of the time of writing this readme, the latest working nightly is `nightly-2023-04-17`, although newer nightlies will likely work as well.
 Regarding older nightlies - no clue.